Would it be possible you have too many clothes?

 I didn’t want expensive store clothing.

-She saved money by making all these items.
+She saved money by making these items.
 That allowed me to attend church camp for a week every summer.
-Taking piano lessons, a luxury item, her thriftiness also made this possible.
+Mother’s thriftiness made possible for me the luxury item of taking piano lessons.

 Each time I purchase a new clothing article, my husband teases me by saying,